 1. Is it a crime in California to receive a stolen vehicle?

-A prosecutor must prove the following to successfully convict a defendant under California Penal Code 496d:
+A prosecutor must prove the following “elements of the crime” in order to successfully convict a defendant under California Penal Code 496d:

 - the defendant bought or received a motor vehicle, trailer, special construction equipment, or vessel, or